LIDC Short Course

-For the past seven years, the LIDC short course has equipped hundreds of development professionals with expert training in impact evaluation.
-Impact evaluation plays a critical role in development projects and programmes, and there is a crucial need for development professionals to acquire and develop skills that will allow them to understand, commission and use evaluation studies.
-LIDC's short course, ‘Evaluation: from Innovation to Impact’ provides participants with a comprehensive grounding in impact evaluation methods and approaches.
-Students will get to apply their knowledge to contemporary development challenges.
-The course runs online from November 1-12, 2021.
-The course programme for 2021 is now available.
+Over the past eight years, the LIDC short course has equipped hundreds of development professionals with expert training in Programme Evaluation.
+Evaluation plays a critical role in development projects and programmes, and there is a crucial need for development professionals to acquire and develop skills that will allow them to understand, commission and use evaluation studies.

 WHO CAN APPLY?